-Semax is a medication used for the prevention and treatment of circulatory disorders in Russia and is also used as a cognitive enhancer.
-Read below to find out about the proven benefits of this substance and whether they are backed by science.
+Semax is a medication used for the prevention and treatment of circulatory disorders in Russia and also as a cognitive enhancer.
+Read below to find out about the potential benefits of this substance and whether they are backed by science.

-In Russia, Semax is used as a medication for the prevention and treatment of circulatory disorders including stroke [R].
-Semax is listed on the Russian List of Vital & Essential Drugs, a reference of key medications which is reviewed and approved by the Russian government [R].
+In Russia, Semax is used as a medication for the prevention and treatment of circulatory disorders including stroke.
+Semax is listed on the Russian List of Vital & Essential Drugs, a reference of key medications which is reviewed and approved by the Russian government [1, 2].

 Semax is also used as a nootropic, or cognitive enhancer, due to evidence that Semax can enhance memory performance and reduce the negative effects of stress.

 - Protects the nervous system from oxidative damage .

 - Affects the expression of genes related to the immune and vascular systems during stroke .

 Although some of the purported health benefits of Semax have been investigated, a lot of studies using this substance (including most clinical trials) haven’t been translated from Russian.
 This means that we can’t access their specifics for a critical analysis.
 Some readers may be disappointed to know that evidence is lacking to support part of the inflated online claims.

 Semax may have therapeutic value for some conditions, but more clinical research is needed.
 Talk to your doctor before using this drug.

 Brain and Nerve Damage